 The Board provides independent risk oversight with a focus on the most significant risks facing the Company, including significant risks that relate to strategic, operational, financial and legal and compliance matters, as well as product safety, climate change and reputational matters.
-The Board has also delegated specific risk oversight responsibility to the committees of the Board in accordance with the responsibilities set forth in their charters, including: the Audit Committee oversees risk relating to the financial statements, financial systems, financial reporting processes, cybersecurity, enterprise risk management, regulatory, compliance and litigation risks and auditing; the Management Development & Compensation Committee oversees risk relating to senior executive compensation and human capital management; and the Governance & Public Affairs Committee oversees risk relating to sustainability, corporate governance, public policy initiatives and environmental, health and safety matters.
+The Board has also delegated specific risk oversight responsibility to the committees of the Board in accordance with the responsibilities set forth in their charters, including: the Audit Committee oversees risk relating to the financial statements, financial systems, financial reporting processes, cybersecurity, enterprise risk management, regulatory, compliance and litigation risks and auditing; the Management Development & Compensation Committee oversees risk relating to senior executive compensation and human capital management; the Governance & Public Affairs Committee oversees risk relating to sustainability, corporate governance, public policy initiatives and environmental, health and safety matters; and the Classified Programs Committee oversees risks related to programs of the Company which for purposes of national security have been designated as classified by the United States Government.